rajeshreddy-1707/PicZap/README.md

   -	Compressing
   -	Resizing

-### KEY IMPLEMENTATIONS OUTLINES OF THE SYSTEM

-The system scale's smallest-position system rudiments are actually produced by the repetition process ( system breakdown structure).
-System foundations are created, purchased, or recycled.
-Products may include the rendering and testing phases of software, the shaping, removing, connecting, and finishing phases of tackle production, or the functional procedure development phases for driver roles.
-However, if a product process is involved, a production system that employs the existing specialised and operation processes may be required.

-The purpose of the perpetration process is to design and produce (or fabricate) a system element conforming to that element’s design parcels and/ or conditions.
-The element is constructed employing applicable technologies and assiduity practices.
-This process bridges the system description processes and the integration process.

 ### SIGNIFICANT PROJECT OUTCOMES

 The significant project outcomes are- the watermark image, cropped image, compresse image and the resized image.